Last Updated on February 12, 2025 by John Berry

 Where there is the data bandwidth available, many others send redundant bits that are used to enable forward error correction.
 Then an authentic message is received, even during some momentary signal loss.
 There is of course a limit to this, and even these FEC techniques run out of range and crash if the fading is too severe.

 Each data mode is designed to cope in a particular way with in-communication momentary signal loss.
-Each must be understood in terms of the fading likely to be experienced on the path – tropospheric ‘normal’, tropospheric lift, tropospheric scatter, EME, meteor scatter, sporadic E and auroral communications etc.
+Each must be understood in terms of the fading likely to be experienced on the path – normal ionospheric, disturbed ionospheric, anomalous ionospheric, tropospheric ‘normal’, tropospheric lift, tropospheric scatter, EME (with its plethora of fading mechanisms), meteor scatter, sporadic E and auroral communications etc.

-This match between fading and data mode will be considered further in other blogs.
+This match between fading and data mode is considered further in other blogs.